 The first stage of organizing a road trip in Iceland is to decide on what you would like to do.
 Are you hoping for a gentle weeklong vacation with plenty of time to relax?
 Alternatively, you could have set your sights on a comprehensive month-long exploration deep into the wilds of the country.
 Or does your ideal trip fall somewhere in between?
 All of these decisions will impact the planning process.

 Another factor to consider is who will be joining you on your travels.
 Will this be a solo adventure?
 Will it be you and your partner sharing the experience, or a family of young children or teens?
 Would you be comfortable in a smaller campervan or better off in a more spacious motorhome?
 Again your individual set-up impacts on the choices you make.

 What time of year to visit Iceland

 When it comes to the best time to visit Iceland the general consensus is during the summer months.
 This is when the majority of people choose to visit, and with good reason.

-There is a flipside to travelling in Iceland in the summer.
-Its popularity means that you will be sharing the roads, the campsites and the beauty spots with other visitors.
+There is a flip side to traveling in Iceland in the summer.
+Its popularity means that you will be sharing the roads, the campsites, and the beauty spots with other visitors.
 Far more people visit in the summer, so you might need to book ahead at the busier campsites.
 And you will certainly need to pre-book a time to visit the Blue Lagoon if that’s on your list!

 Whatever you choose to drive and whenever you visit Iceland you are guaranteed an amazing adventure.
 Road tripping is most definitely the way to go!